ValerioS05/pj2Quizzer/README.md

 ## Credits
     - Favicon created with favicon.io
     - Fonts are taken from GoogleFonts (fonts.google.com)
+    - Image thumb up taken from [Pixabay.com](https://pixabay.com/vectors/thumb-up-thumb-yes-okay-up-vote-297078/)
-    - Images taken from Unsplash.com
+    - Image thumb down taken also from [Pixabay](https://pixabay.com/vectors/icon-pictogram-pictograph-2027661/)
     - Logo created from Freelogodesign.org
     - Some of the question/answers were taken from Opinionstage.com
 ---